 Benzovindiflupyr is currently registered for the following uses that could result in residential exposures: Turf and ornamentals.
-EPA assessed residential exposure using the following assumptions: For handlers, exposure is expected as a result of application to turf and ornamentals.
-Post-application exposure is also expected as a result of being in an environment that has been previously treated with benzovindiflupyr.
-Both handler and post-application exposure is short-term in duration; there are no intermediateor long term-exposures expected from the residential uses of benzovindiflupyr.
+EPA assessed residential exposure using the following assumptions: The residential uses of benzovindiflupyr will result in shortterm residential handler and postapplication exposure in residential settings.
 Only residential handler inhalation and post-application incidental oral exposure scenarios have been quantitatively assessed since no dermal hazard was identified.
 Residential handler short-term inhalation MOEs are well above the LOC of 100 for all scenarios assessed and are not of concern (inhalation MOEs are ≥180,000).
-Residential post-application (incidental oral) MOEs for children ranged from 8,000 to 3,600,000 on the day of application, using default input values, and are not of concern (LOC = 100).
+Residential postapplication (incidental oral) MOEs for children ranged from 8,000 to 3,600,000 on the day of application, using default input values, and are not of concern.

-The residential scenarios used for the benzovindiflupyr aggregate assessments were as follows: Adults: Inhalation exposures from treating ornamentals with a manually pressurized handwand or backpack sprayer; Children 1 to <2 years old: Post-application hand-tomouth exposures from treated turf.
+The residential scenarios for the benzovindiflupyr aggregate assessments are as follows: Adults: Inhalation exposures from treating ornamentals with a manually pressurized hand-wand or backpack sprayer; children 1 to <2 years old: Post-application hand-to-mouth exposures from treated turf.
 These scenarios resulted in the highest residential exposures and are considered protective of other exposure scenarios.

-Further information regarding EPA standard assumptions and generic inputs for residential exposures may be found at http://www2.epa.gov/pesticidescience-and-assessing-pesticide-risks/ standard-operating-proceduresresidential-pesticide.
+Further information regarding EPA standard assumptions and generic inputs for residential exposures may be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/standard-operating-procedures-residential-pesticide.